 I’ve maintained my focus on public service as a resident of Wakefield.
 I served as a parent volunteer on the search committee that hired a new principal for the Walton School in 2017.
 I also have advocated for preserving the Town’s financial stability and promoting capital investment as an appointed member of the Town’s Finance Committee.
-In 2019, I was elected to a three-year term on the Wakefield Town Council, and I was re-elected in 2022.
+In 2019, I was elected to my first three-year term on the Wakefield Town Council, and I was re-elected in 2022.
 Also in 2022, I was appointed to a three-year term on the Massachusetts Municipal Association's Fiscal Policy Committee.

 My wife, Maria Muti, is an immigration attorney and 1995 graduate of Wakefield Memorial High School.
-Maria also is active in our community, serving as the Secretary-Treasurer of Wakefield’s Human Rights Commission and the Walton School PTO.
+Maria also is active in our community, having served on Wakefield’s Human Rights Commission and the Walton School PTO.
 Maria and I live on the West Side of Wakefield with our four children.
-Our sons, Nathaniel and Samuel, are students at the Walton School.
-Our twin daughters, Norah and Lucy, currently attend preschool at Canterbury Children’s Center, and will start kindergarten at the Walton School in the fall.
+Our oldest son, Nathaniel, is a student at the Galvin Middle School.
+Our children Samuel, Norah, and Lucy are students at the Walton School.
 Our family is grateful to call Wakefield home, and we’re proud to be able to serve our community.

 Jonathan's Quick Biography

-Married to Maria Muti, member of Human Rights Commission and 1995 graduate of Wakefield High School
+Married to Maria Muti, former member of Human Rights Commission and graduate of Wakefield High School

-Four children at Walton School and Canterbury Children’s Center
+Four children at the Galvin Middle School and Walton Elementary School

 Former member of the Finance Committee